How to open a Stern Spike2 pinball machine

 Stern lockdown bar latched Stern lockdown bar unlocked

 At the inside of the coindoor, on each side there's a metal locking mechanism.
-It can be seen in the center of the picture in both locked and unlocked state.
+In the first picture it's locked, in the next it's unlocked.